cbulzoni/journal/_posts/2022-03-29-three-things-i-learned-from-the-ruby-koans.md

  - How does the _inject_ method work in the about_iteration koan?
  - I'm having trouble following the about_sandwich koan
  - I'm curious if there is a more efficient solution to the about_scoring_project than I came up with
+ - Not sure I totally follow the _super_ method in about_inheritance.
+It just looks for a method with a matching name from the parent class?

 These are the Koans I would like to review more closely:

  - about_exceptions
  - about_blocks
  - about_classes
+ - about_open_classes
+ - about_modules
+ - about_scope
+ - about_class_methods
+ - about_message_passing
+ - about_proxy_object_project

 Note: looks like theres a [Ruby Koans YouTube series](https://www.youtube.com/watch?v=H0jPLFE17do&list=PL3vpzVxKa3PiKKQf5HeXJJGZO-M1MVyfi) that walks through each koan